percona/pxb-docs/docs/howtos/recipes_ibkx_inc.md

  --use-memory=1G --user=USER --password=PASSWORD
 ```

-The `innobackupex --use-memory` option is not necessary, it will speed
-up the process if it is used (provided that the amount of RAM given is
-available).
+!!! note

+    In the ``prepare`` phase, the `--use-memory` parameter speeds up the process if the amount of RAM assigned to the option is available.
+Use the parameter only in the `prepare` phase.
+In the other phases the parameter makes the application lazy allocate this memory (reserve) but does not affect database pages.

 If everything went fine, you should see an output similar to: